IbzanHyena/IbzanHyena/README.md

 ### Hi there 👋

+Languages of choice are Python, C#, F#, Rust, Haskell, sometimes C.

+If you need to get in touch, email is probably the easiest way.

+he/him

 <!--
 **IbzanHyena/IbzanHyena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.